NMaghfurUsman/kra-remote/README.md

  - swipe (top/bottom/left/right)
  - flick (top/bottom/left/right), this is a directional swipe gesture that is followed immediately by a swipe gesture back to where you started, without releasing your finger.

-I have added basic multi-touch gestures, so different handlers can be triggered for touch gestures that are performed with more than one finger (it only discerns multi-finger gestures from single-finger gestures, so using 2 or more fingers trigger the same handler)
+I have added basic multi-touch gestures, so a different action is triggered for touch gestures that are performed with more than one finger (it only distinguishes multi-finger gestures from single-finger gestures, so using 2 or more fingers will trigger the same action)

  - multitap
  - multipress